kky5738/kky5738/README.md

 I am taking up Computer Science&Engineering.
 I am also intrested in Deep Learning and AI

-Here is some of the stuff I am intrested in:
+Here is some of the stuff I am intrested(or studying):
 + Deep Learning
++ Natural Language Processing
-+ XAI(Explainable AI)
++ Computer Vision